mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 Both classes inherit `Realm`'s `Object` class and have a convenience initializer
-that copies properties from another protocol instance.
+that copies properties from another instance of the protocol they implement.

-Like the API model, `RealmActor` is pretty straightforward while the `RealmMovie`
+Like in the API model, `RealmActor` is pretty straightforward, while `RealmMovie`
-class is more complex.
-Like `ApiMovie`, it has a private `_cast` property, which
-is used as the calculated `cast` property's backing value.
-This `_cast` property
+is more complex.
+It has a private `_cast` property, which is used as the backing
-is a Realm `List<RealmActor>`, while `cast` is an `[Actor]` array, just like the
+value for `cast`. `_cast` is a Realm `List<RealmActor>`, while `cast` is a Swift
-protocol requires.
+`[Actor]`, just like in the protocol.

-# Step 12 - Create a Realm-specific movie service
+# Step 8 - Create a Realm-specific movie service

 Now let's add a Realm-specific `MovieService` that lets us store movies from the
 API to Realm.
-Add this file to `Realm/Services`:
+Add this file to the `Services` folder:

 ```
 // RealmMovieService.swift